-When were the first Christmas card, Christmas tree, and department store Santa Claus in America?
+When did the first Christmas card, Christmas tree, and department store Santa Claus appear in America?
 See when some of these Christmas traditions began!

 The First Christmas Card